Sraleik/sorci/README.md

 ### Technical
 - [ ] Make the constructor parameter a single explicit payload
 - [ ] Add option to serialize data into binary
-- [ ] Rename clean/clear en dropStream
+- [X] Rename clean/clear en dropStream

 ### Repository
-- [ ] Use npm version to publish new version
+- [X] Use npm version to publish new version
-- [ ] Create new release inside git on new version
 - [ ] Fix eslint
-- [ ] Make a github workflow to create a new release
+- [X] Make a github workflow to create a new release
 - [ ] Version the Api Doc with multiple folder
+- [X] Update documentation only when there is a diff
 - [X] Remove dependency to uuid (make it possible to give a createId function to SorciEvent)
 - [X] Make the github CI run the unit test
 - [X] Make the github CI run the benchmark